ghoomfrog/universe/mathematics/limited variable.md

 ### Possibility

-A possibility is a limited variable defined in $\set{0, 1}$, used as a factor with another value to describe possibility of existence.
+A possibility is a limited variable defined in $\set{0, 1}$, used as a factor with another value to describe a possibility of existence.

 ### Bet